jenlee-tech/Arcade-Project/README.md

 * Project Grading Rubric

 ## Further comments:
 This project was actually fun!
-It helped me understand Object-Orientated Programming more and how this concept works and how it is implemented.
+It helped me better understand Object-orientated programming in Javascript.

 ## License:
 * [License:](https://fontawesome.com/license) for Font Awesome

 * [License:](https://fonts.google.com/attribution) for Google Fonts

-* _This project was built on perserverance and exteme amounts of coffee._  :coffee: Copyright &copy; 2018 Jennifer Lee
+* _This project was built on perserverance and lots of coffee._  :coffee: Copyright &copy; 2018 Jennifer Lee